0xfourzerofour/vertex/README.md

 Vertex aims to solve this issue by allowing a single graphql endpoint to many downstream services by parsing the query body and matching the query to a service.

+Vertex is designed to be a serverless Graphql api gateway that can run on the AWS Lambda platform.
+All the proxy logic is called by the vertex handler.
+All the handler needs to the context to a vertex config (service query map, introspection schema, fasthttp client)

 [![](https://mermaid.ink/img/pako:eNp9j00KwjAQRq8SZt1eIAtB2qgLF9UGFZouQhNtsElKTMHS9u6m_iwEcRbD8L3HMDNAZYUEDBfH2xrRlBkUalkkjZLGlyiOF-OG0iyaWx4d8xElw4HsKTlNLzd5Opmz935EabGeF-225Q9I_sHVF4QItHSaKxFuG-aEga-llgxwGAV3VwbMTMHrWsG9JEJ56wCfeXOTEfDO27w3FWDvOvmRUsXDn_ptTQ8RuVGX)](https://mermaid-js.github.io/mermaid-live-editor/edit#pako:eNp9j00KwjAQRq8SZt1eIAtB2qgLF9UGFZouQhNtsElKTMHS9u6m_iwEcRbD8L3HMDNAZYUEDBfH2xrRlBkUalkkjZLGlyiOF-OG0iyaWx4d8xElw4HsKTlNLzd5Opmz935EabGeF-225Q9I_sHVF4QItHSaKxFuG-aEga-llgxwGAV3VwbMTMHrWsG9JEJ56wCfeXOTEfDO27w3FWDvOvmRUsXDn_ptTQ8RuVGX)

 ## Service Config